ppy/osu-wiki/wiki/Skinning/History/en.md

 *Main page: [Skinning](/wiki/Skinning)*

-The listed skinning elements listed here are no longer in use.
+The skinning elements listed here are no longer in use.

 ## Interface